edvin/tornadofx-guide/Appendix A - Supplementary Topics.md

 #Appendix A - Reference

-##1 - Property Delegates
+##A1 - Property Delegates

 Kotlin is packed with great language features, and [delegated properties](https://kotlinlang.org/docs/reference/delegated-properties.html) are a powerful way to specify how a property works and create re-usable policies for those properties.
 On top of the ones that exist in Kotlin's standard library, TornadoFX provides a few more property delegates that are particularly helpful for JavaFX development.

-###Single Assign
+### Single Assign

 It is often ideal to initialize properties immediately upon construction.
 But inevitably there are times when this simply is not feasible.
 When a property needs to delay its initialization until it is first called, a lazy delegate is typically used.
 You specify a lambda instructing how the property value is initialized when its getter is called the first time.